Wait a minute, documentaries have scripts? Absolutely.

 Start with a clear controlling idea

-As a documentary writer, you’re in charge of the story.
+As a documentary screenwriter, you’re in charge of the story.
 A strong controlling idea will give your film a strong backbone and can be summarized in just a couple of sentences that capture the conflict/narrative of your film.

 Think about what you want to say in a way that hasn’t been said before.
 Your story should transport your audience to a different place and challenge them to think about a topic in a new way.
 Whether the audience agrees with your viewpoint doesn’t matter as much as whether they understand what you’re trying to say.

 A pitch won’t just help you get funding or stakeholder buy-in, it will also help you stay focused throughout the planning, filming, and writing stages.
 Pitches don’t need to be pages and pages long — just a few summary paragraphs will do.

 Expand your controlling idea by providing details about your storyline, location, and talent.
 Think of this document as your film’s business plan.
 If you are looking for buy-in from an investor, include a brief paragraph about yourself and your previous experience.

 Here’s where it’s time to become an expert on your chosen topic.